PhantomBanditX/Threat-Hunting-Scenario-Tor-Browser-Usage-/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `wutang` by the user `methodman`.
+TOR usage was confirmed on the endpoint `cyberclaw-vm` by the user `br00klyn`.
 The device was isolated, and the user's direct manager was notified.